BOARD OF DIRECTORS

 Kim Newsham; representing Saskatchewan Ministry of Justice

-Kim Newsham is a lawyer with Saskatchewan’s Ministry of Justice & Attorney General.
+Kim Newsham is a lawyer with Saskatchewan’s Ministry of Justice.
 She works primarily in the area of family law policy development, and training.
 Prior to her present position, Ms. Newsham practiced law with Herle & Co. in Regina, and with Cawood Walker in North Battleford.
 She graduated with an L.L.B. from the University of Saskatchewan in 1996, and was called to the Bar in 1997.

 Zandra Wilson; Individual Director